- Start up

-- Yellow: Problem on license server side, e.g.: Broker down, LM down, Time difference error.
+- Yellow: Problem on the license server side, e.g.: Broker down, LM down, Time difference error.

 - Red: Down.
-No communication with license server.
+No communication with the license server.

-- Total number of licenses, with hyperlink to respective license inventory table
+- Total number of licenses, with a hyperlink to the respective license inventory table

-- Used licenses, with hyperlink to respective Currently Consumed Licenses table
+- Used licenses, with a hyperlink to respective Currently Consumed Licenses table

 - Borrowed licenses